 Increasingly, students pursuing global careers seek to integrate their skills in global affairs with a professional specialization that is more robust than what is possible in the two-year M.P.P. program.

-As a joint degree candidate, a student can earn two degrees in two semesters fewer than if the degrees were pursued separately.
-With the exception of the M.P.P./J.D. program, this is three years.
+As a joint degree candidate, a student can earn two degrees in two semesters fewer than if the degrees were pursued separately (with the exception of the M.P.P./J.D. program, which takes four years).
 Candidates are expected to spend the first year in Global Affairs and one or two semesters of the second year in the partner program.
 During the final year, students register with each program for one semester, although they may take courses from both programs either term.

 Candidates must apply, and be admitted to, each school separately.
 Candidates can apply simultaneously at the outset or to the second program once they have matriculated in one of the programs at Yale.